tedmoore/schelp2/docs/Classes/SCImage.md

 | `filter` | the SCImageFilter to remove from the rendering chain. |

 ### `flatten`
-if [#-filters](#-filters) is not zero sized, this method will apply all those filters in place. if the image is accelerated this method force a bitmap representation of the receiver.
+if [filters](#filters) is not zero sized, this method will apply all those filters in place. if the image is accelerated this method force a bitmap representation of the receiver.
 ### `invert`
 invert the receiver
 ```supercollider